Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 These focus on listings, reviews, directory distribution, and sometimes basic local landing pages.

-Pros: Great at keeping NAP consistent and managing reviews across locations.
+Pros: Excellent at NAP consistency, listings management, and reviews across locations.

 Cons: They aren't full websites.
-Corporate branding and deeper location content usually live on a separate system.
+Corporate branding and deeper location content live on a separate system.
+The location landing pages they generate are typically thin and don't carry meaningful brand presence.

 6. Purpose-built franchise website platforms (DevHub)

 These exist because franchise networks work differently from regular businesses.
-One dashboard handles corporate and every location without bundling in marketing services.
+One platform handles corporate and every location without bundling in marketing services.

 Pros: Bulk tools launch or update sites in minutes.
-Role-based permissions let franchisees edit safely.
-Native integrations with 80+ tools (CRM, scheduling, reviews, listings) plus open API.
-Built-in local SEO schema and AI-ready structure.
-Continuous updates mean no rebuilds needed.
-The Future Proof Guarantee covers that.
-Brands often see 40%+ organic traffic lift and zero failed migrations across 300+ launches.
+Role-based permissions let franchisees edit safely without compromising brand standards.
+Native integrations with 80+ tools (CRM, scheduling, reviews, listings) plus an open API for anything custom.
+Built-in local SEO schema and AI-ready structured data.
+Continuous platform updates mean no rebuild cycle.
+The Future Proof Guarantee covers that explicitly.
+Migrations across 300+ launches with zero failed launches and no SEO loss.

-Best for midsize to large systems (dozens to thousands of locations) that want speed, control, and long-term ownership without lock-in.
+Best for: midsize to large systems (25 to 5,000+ locations) that want speed, control, and ownership without lock-in.

 | Risk of rebuild every 3–4 years | High | Medium | High (lock-in) | N/A | Low (Future Proof Guarantee™) |